opentoonz/opentoonz_docs/source/interface_overview.rst

 The Command Bar pane can be docked in any part of the OpenToonz UI.

-.. note:: If the Command Bar is too short to display all the command buttons, an arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.
+.. note:: If the Command Bar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.

 .. tip:: **To display the Command Bar:**